What is Himalayan pink salt – is it good for you?

 As with all food you consume you need to be aware of any possible side effects.
 Using any kind of salt sensibly within your diet should not cause you any serious health issues but it is always worth taking a sensible approach and being aware of what you are putting in your body.

 If you suffer from any medical conditions such as hypertension, heart problems, and kidney problems, or have suffered liver damage, then it would be extremely important for you to follow the recommended daily guidelines for the consumption of salt.
 The over-consumption of salt can lead to serious health conditions.
-Have a look at the article on article dealing with potential salt side-effects to learn more.
+Have a look at our article dealing with potential salt side-effects to learn more.

 The recommended guidelines advise that the minimum amount of salt an adult should consume should be less than 6g per day (2.4g sodium) – or about equal to 1 standard teaspoon of salt.
 This amount greatly reduces for children.